e-dream-ai/backend/README.md

 ### Stage

-- When you merge a change from a branch feat/name or fix/name to stage, or push changes directly to stage a deploy review on netlify.
-Only owners might deploy directly without permissions.
+- When you merge a change from a branch feat/name or fix/name to stage, or push changes directly to stage a deploy is trigger automatically on heroku.
-- To trigger a deploy on netlify, go to netlify dashboard and find stage app > **deploys** on sidemenu, find **trigger deploy** > **deploy site**
-- Deploy will be trigger, wait for the build and deploy should be done.
+- As stage and development share database, you don't need to run migrations on this environment.

 ### Production

-You can follow the same steps used in stage.
+- Before push any change to production branch (**main**), you have to run migrations on this environment.
+Use `npm run migration:run` command using `env.production` file values on `.env` file.
+This process will be automated configured in the future.
+- When you merge a change from a branch feat/name or fix/name to production, or push changes directly to production a deploy is trigger automatically on heroku.

 ## TypeORM commands